BIDS/repro-case-studies/case-studies/omesnard.md

 ##### Key tools
 *If applicable, provide a detailed description of a particular specialized tool that plays a key role in making your workflow reproducible, if you think that the tool might be of broader interest or relevance to a general audience.
 (200-400 words)*

 We use the version-controlled platform GitHub to achieve a reproducible workflow.
-GitHub facilitates collaboration when developing numerical codes.
+GitHub greatly facilitates collaboration when developing numerical codes.
 The platform allows to create wiki pages for users-documentation.
 We also use GitHub to write manuscripts, to record our group-meetings, and to store teaching materials.
+We extensively used Python to automate post-processing analysis.

 ##### General questions about reproducibility